 - Refund failed

-- Create and activate the endpoint: Select Create & activate to save the configuration.Once activated:
+- Create and activate the endpoint: Select Create & activate to save and enable the endpoint.Once activated:

 - The endpoint is registered immediately.